This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 After using the peel, it is important to re-hydrate the skin.

-We recommend skipping any actives and go straight to locking in moisture.
-We love to follow up with a soothing moisturizer or facial oil.
-Our go-to oil is squalane but you could use whichever facial oil you prefer.
+I recommend skipping any actives and go straight to locking in moisture.
+I love to follow up with a soothing moisturizer or facial oil.
+My go-to oil is squalane but you could use whichever facial oil you prefer.

 In the morning you will need to apply sunscreen.
 You should be doing that anyway, but especially when using chemical exfoliants.